-Part VIII: Handling of Threats and Incidents in and around IDP/Refugee Camps
+Part VIII: Handling of Threats and Incidents in and around IDP/Refugee Camps.

-- 12. Overview.
+- 13. Overview.
 IDPs and refugees while on move/exodus are most vulnerable to CRSV.
 Sexual violence is also rampant in and around IDP/Refugee camps (including temporary camps).
 Usually IDP/Refugee camps are managed by humanitarian agencies.
 Local police have the executive authority to deal with security issues in these camps.
 When vested with executive authorities UNPOL can take appropriate policing actions to mitigate risks.
-UNPOL and FPUs may be employed on the specific request of the humanitarian community or when the security situation is beyond the control of the local police/UNPOL, with due approval from the HoM.
+UN military may be employed on the specific request of the humanitarian community or when the security situation is beyond the control of the local police/UNPOL, with due approval from the HoM.
 However, such operations should always be conducted as joint operations with host police/UN Police, as well as representatives from the humanitarian agencies.
 Security responses must be coordinated with the humanitarian agency, host State security actors and the IDP/refugee community.
-Emergency means of communication (hotline) between all security actors and the vulnerable communities need to be established for alerting and timely initiation of response; FPU peacekeepers may be employed for the following tasks: - a.
+Emergency means of communication (hotline) between all security actors and the vulnerable communities need to be established for alerting and timely initiation of response; UN Military peacekeepers may be employed for the following tasks: - a.
 External area security cover; - b.
 Escorting women and girls for routine, subsistence or economic activities; - c.
 Perimeter security around the camps; - d.
 Patrolling inside the camp; and, - e.
 Specific cordon and search operations in the camp to extricate victims; detain perpetrators or confiscate weapons.

-Part IX: Actions on the Scene of an Incident
+Part IX: Actions on the Scene of an Incident.

-- 13. Overview.
-Due to wide presence and proactive operational activities, FPU peacekeepers may be the first responders to a CRSV incident or to threatened civilian(s) or communities.
-FPUs are by virtue of its versatility and capabilities are well placed to respond immediately and appropriately on the scene of the incident.
+- 14. Overview.
+Due to wide presence and proactive operational activities, UN military peacekeepers are usually the first responders to a CRSV incident or to threatened civilian(s) or communities.
+UN Military units, sub-units and peacekeepers by virtue of its versatility and capabilities are well placed to respond immediately and appropriately on the scene of the incident.
 In the context of CRSV, an on scene commander or detachment is required to undertake the following actions: - a.
-Action to be carried out: - i.
-Provide first aid, safety and comfort (food, water, clothing, etc.). - ii.
-Ensure confidentiality and be respectful of the survivor. - iii.
-Secure the area and carry out preliminary enquiries of the incident; - iv.
-Report the treat/incident immediately through the chain of command and to the SWPA (also report to SCPA in case of children). - v.
-Preserve evidence and record/document as per SOP. - vi.
-Provide security, transportation and escort facilities to the survivor (and witnesses if required). - vii.
-Transfer survivors to the nearest medical/psycho-social facility or service provider specified in the referral arrangements. - viii.
-Detain (and disarm if armed) alleged perpetrator(s) and hand them over to local police/authorities/UNPOL or as directed by the Mission HQ. - ix.
-Protect witness and family members as applicable. - b.
-Action not to be carried out: - i.
-Victims/survivors of SV should not be photographed/video graphed or interviewed; - ii.
-No follow up should be carried out (this is the responsibility of the referral system and the WPAs); and
+Provide first aid, safety and comfort (food, water, clothing, etc.). - b.
+Be respectful of the survivor. - c.
+Secure the area and carry out preliminary enquiries of the incident; - d.
+Report the treat/incident immediately through the chain of command and to the SWPA (also report to SCPA in case of children). - e.
+Preserve evidence and record/document as per SOP. - f.
+Provide security, transportation and escort facilities to the survivor (and witnesses if required). - g.
+Transfer survivors to the nearest medical/psycho-social facility or service provider specified in the referral arrangements. - h.
+Detain alleged perpetrator(s) and hand them over to local police/authorities/UNPOL or as directed by the Mission HQ.